How to make a Slack bot using Slack API (8 simple steps)

 Now, if we scroll down, there will be a URL under “Webhook URL.”
 Save this URL as we will need it later.

-Step 5: Make Request to Tallyfy API
+Step 5: Make request to Tallyfy API

 In order to communicate our tasks to Slack, we have to make a request to our Tallyfy API.
-Note that while I am using Tallyfy’s API to get data, you could pull data from any API and pass this over to Slack (I’ll show an example of this at the end).
+Note that while I am using Tallyfy’s API to get data, you could pull data from any API and pass this over to Slack (I will show an example of this at the end).

 Within our conditional statement, we want to initialize our cURL, tell it where to pull data from, and set our HTTP headers so that the Tallyfy API authenticates us.
 We then execute and close the cURL.
 The request returns a JSON of our Tallyfy organization’s outstanding tasks!